-Pradyuman Thakur murder: Congress accuses Manohar Lal Khattar govt of trying to scuttle police investigation
+Ryan school murder: Congress accuses Manohar Lal Khattar govt of trying to scuttle police investigation - Firstpost

-New Delhi: Congress on Sunday slammed Haryana chief minister Manohar Lal Khattar and BJP government in the state for party leaders allegedly trying to scuttle the police investigation into the murder of Class II student Pradyuman Thakur.
+New Delhi: Congress on Sunday slammed Haryana chief minister Manohar Lal Khattar and BJP government in the state for party leaders allegedly trying to scuttle the police investigation into the murder of a Class 2 student.

 Congress spokesperson Randeep Singh Surjewala on Twitter attaching a news story with a headline ''CBI scans politicians' role in Ryan police probe'' said: